Bloomington-Babysitting-Co-op/clerk-backend/README.md

 ## Deploy
 1. Push this folder to GitHub.
 2. Create migrations locally with `npx supabase migration new <name>`.
+3. Push migrations to local with `npx supabase db push --local`.
+4. Wipe and reset the local db with `npx supabase db reset --local`
-3. Push migrations to remote with `npx supabase db push`.
+5. Push migrations to remote with `npx supabase db push`.